-Has freedom turned to obligation in our approach to our diversions?
-In Waiting for the Weekend, McGill's Rybczynski joins Huxley in expressing concern at the over-organization of modern life and its extension into recreation.
-He fears that we have become "enslaved" by the weekend as a social institution which dictates how we will use our leisure and exposes it to the same conformity that weighs on our working lives.
+In his book Waiting for the Weekend, McGill University professor and author Witold Rybczynski joins Huxley in expressing concern at the overorganization of modern life and its extension into recreation.
+He fears that we have become "enslaved" by the weekend as a social institution, which dictates, how we will use our leisure and exposes it to the same conformity that weighs on our working lives.